nbushee/web_scrapers/README.md

 Each subfolder in this collection will contain:
 1. Both a .py and .ipynb file for each scraper for use in either Jupyter Notebook or another python coding environment (Spyder 5.4.3 IDE was used for .py files).
-2. Documentation of the python scripts
+In-file documentation is provided.
-3. Output .csvs directly from the scraper.
+2. Output .csvs directly from the scraper.
 Disclaimer: csvs may undergo additional transformations following those performed by the python scripts.
-4. Clean .csvs.
+3. Clean .csvs.
 These csvs will result from additional transformations in Excel and Power Query Editor unless otherwise stated; the additional transformations will be detailed in file-specific READ-MEs